woosal1337/blog/web-app/source/_posts/print.md

 my name's woosal, and i hate people being rude on so"s main page
 ```

-- triple quotes are insane. does not matter how many single or double quotes
+- Triple quotes are insane.
+Does not matter how many single or double quotes
 you use within the triple quotes, they all are going to work as usual and not
-give such stupid SyntaxErrors as above. besides that, triple quotes do also
+give such stupid SyntaxErrors as above.
+Besides that, triple quotes do also
-allow you to print/return any string values as they are one-to-one. what does
+allow you to print/return any string values as they are one-to-one.
+What does
-this mean? check the example below.
+this mean?
+Check the example below.

 ```python
 >>> print("""